jrfiol wrote:Yeah, Kiteloops...

 No way I'm stopping my kitelooping, its the most fun.
 Just not boosting so hard for'em, you know?

 Hope you get well soon!

 at 0'27 I advise that the harness should be tight as ass

 and that harness should be dripping wet before putting it on

 (and have someone to hold your kite whilst you're tightening it if loose)

 one more thing: belts are cool but a seat prevent this perfectly

 when I have sore ribs i use an old seat harness and it does the job

-Users browsing this forum: Google [Bot], lollypop and 19 guests
+Users browsing this forum: pebbles and 12 guests